ysabri/GitDrive/docs/index.rst

     left for the reader to reason about.
 Hint: it has to do with adding topicspaces.

 Speaking of startRepo, we have another exception to a rule.
-The committer and author of a commit should match with maybe the exception of the first commits on a workspace.
+The committer and author of a commit should match with, maybe, the exception of the first commit in a workspace.
 This happens when a user specifies the users for a topicspace they are about to create.
 Since the author of a commit can be set manually, we do set it accordingly for each user and their workspace.
 But we cannot set the committer field, thus the exception.
 This should have no effect on how the app operates since we rely on the author field to verify things.
 This is only problematic if someone tries to maliciously introduce commits that we believe are valid.
 This is fixable with enforcing GPG signing of commits.

-The exception is fixable if we find a way of communicating an invite to a topicspace, that way only when a user accepts the invite they will create their workspace.
+The exception is also fixable if we find a way of communicating an invite to a topicspace, that way only when a user accepts the invite they will create their workspace.
 This will happen down the line, for now it is not necessary.

 Finally, we also keep track of the current user in a file called ".CURRENT_USER" located at the root of the repository.
 The reason behind this file's existence is mainly to introduce a change in